Amazon reports strong 4Q results despite supply chain snags

-NEW YORK (AP) — Amazon is reporting strong fourth-quarter sales and profits even as the online behemoth continues to contend with surging costs tied to a snarled supply chain and labor shortages.
+NEW YORK (AP) — Amazon’s profits in the fourth quarter nearly doubled, beating analysts’ expectations, even as the online behemoth continues to contend with surging costs tied to a snarled supply chain and labor shortages.

-The company, based in Seattle, also raised its annual prime membership fee to $139 per year from $119.
+The company, based in Seattle, also raised its annual prime membership fee on Thursday to $139 per year from $119.
 This is the first time Amazon has raised the price of Prime membership since 2018.

 Amazon was one of the few retailers that has prospered during the COVID-19 outbreak: As physical stores selling non-essential goods temporarily or permanently closed, homebound people turned to Amazon for everything from groceries to cleaning supplies.